Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

 \section{Methodology}

-Figure \ref{fig:teaser} shows an overview of our method, which consists of three networks that are trained independently.
+Figure. \ref{fig:pipeline} shows an overview of our method, which consists of three networks that are trained independently.
 First, our pose estimation network provides the human pose in a given input video.
 Then, our pose prediction network generates future human pose sequences that are smooth, varied and long.
 Finally, our video generation network generates future video corresponding to the generated poses.
-Since the duration of our predicted human poses is comparatively long, and represent a variety of multiple futures, the generated videos show the same characteristics.
+Since the predicted human poses have a comparatively long duration, and represent a variety of multiple futures, the videos generated using the predicted poses show the same characteristics.